 Another popular dish in Chile is a Completo, which is a fully-loaded hot dog served with mayo, avocado, and tomatoes!
 It is more of an on-the-run type food, and personally not something I enjoy, but that’s not to say everyone won’t like it!

-Spend a couple of hours at the market exploring and eating before heading off to your next part of your day – history and sightseeing!
+Spend a couple of hours at the market exploring and eating before heading off to the next part of your day – history and sightseeing!

 Free Santiago Highlights Tour

-Next, on your jam-packed one day in Santiago, you’re going to exit the central market and walk 850 meters to the Museo National de Bellas Artes (the National Museum of Fine Arts.)
-You need to be here for 3 pm, which is when a daily free walking tour starts!
+Next, on your jam-packed one day in Santiago, you’re going to exit the central market and walk 850 meters (2,789 feet) to the Museo National de Bellas Artes (the National Museum of Fine Arts.)
+You need to be here at 3 pm, which is when a daily free walking tour starts!